 Corporate governance structure

-The L'OCCITANE Group Board consists of nine Directors, comprising four Executive Directors (presented below), one Non-Executive Director and four Independent Non-Executive Directors.
+The L'OCCITANE Group Board consists of eleven Directors, comprising six Executive Directors (presented below), one Non-Executive Director and four Independent Non-Executive Directors.

 Reinold Geiger, Executive Director and Chairman

 Reinold Geiger was appointed as an Executive Director with effect from 22 December 2000 and is the Company’s Chairman.

 Mr Geiger joined the Group in 1996 as Chairman and controlling shareholder.
 He is the Chairman of the Company and L’Occitane Groupe S.A., a member of the Board of Directors of L’Occitane (Suisse) S.A., L’Occitane Australia Pty.
 Ltd., L’Occitane Japon K.K. and L’Occitane Russia.
 He is also the president of the Fondation d’Entreprise L’Occitane.
 Since joining L’Occitane, Mr Geiger has developed the Group from a largely domestic operation based in France to an international business.
 He has spent time travelling to the Group’s worldwide locations in order to implement this growth strategy, where he has established the Group’s subsidiaries and strong relationships with the local management.
 In June 2008, Mr Geiger was awarded the accolade of “INSEAD entrepreneur of the year” for his international development strategy of the Group.

 Mr Geiger began his career at the American Machine and Foundry Company in 1970.
 In 1972 he left to start his own business, involved in the distribution of machinery used in the processing of rubber and plastic, which he sold in 1978.
 He then established and developed AMS Packaging SA, which specialised in packaging for the high end perfumes and cosmetics market.
 This company was floated on the Paris stock exchange in 1987 and Mr Geiger left the company entirely in 1990.
 Between 1991 and 1995, he worked for a packaging company with operations primarily based in France and developed it into an international business.